WithoutHaste/BergeOutlineEditor/README.md

 Alt+Enter will insert a new section sibling after the current one.

+Alt+m will insert the first child of the current section.
+- "m" for "more"
+- because "c" for "child" or "column" is already heavily used by "copy"
+- and because "+" on my keyboard requires "Shift" already

 Alt+Down will move focus to the next section downward

 Alt+Up will move focus to the previous section upward